 Humanitarian Financing - Overview

-Funds come from the voluntary contributions of over 126 countries and private-sector donors.
+Funds come from the voluntary contributions of more than 126 countries and private-sector donors.

 The Humanitarian Programme Cycle

 The humanitarian programme cycle (HPC) is the coordinated series of actions undertaken to prepare for, manage and deliver humanitarian response.
 The HPC process in each country is owned and managed by humanitarian actors on the ground.
 The first step in the planning cycle for protracted crises are a coordinated needs assessment and analysis, the outcome of which is a humanitarian needs overview (HNO) detailing the key humanitarian issues.